Estimated reading time: 11 minutes

 If you sign up on one of my affiliate links or make a purchase, this blog earns a tiny commission.

-There are many affiliate companies you can sign up for, which I will share in an upcoming blogging series post.
+There are many affiliate companies you can sign up for, which I will share in an upcoming blog series post.

 Sponsored Posts

-Not all bloggers like to have sponsored posts on their blog, but many do, including Canadian Budget Binder.
+Not all bloggers like to have sponsored posts on their blogs, but many do, including Canadian Budget Binder.

-A sponsored post is when a company wants to share their product or insights on a topic related to CBB.
+A sponsored post is when a company wants to share its product or insights on a topic related to CBB.

-I’m picky about when it comes to sponsored posts and set my bar high because quality is essential.
+I’m picky about sponsored posts and set my bar high because quality is essential.

 This is why you may only see a handful each year, but the rest of the blog posts are written.